zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 This usually happens because the user canceled any of Metamask’s demands.
 When prompted by Metamask wallet, avoid clicking on Cancel and always try to proceed with the transaction.

-## I transferred coins to Binance (Coinbase, Kucoin or any other exchange) but did not receive them on the exchange side.
+## I did not receive the tokens I transferred to an exchange

-We currently don’t provide a direct connection with exchanges.
+You transferred coins to Binance (Coinbase, Kucoin or any other exchange) but did not receive them on the exchange side.
+If that was your case, it's important to know that we currently don’t provide a direct connection with exchanges.
 Most transactions would actually pass by Ethereum mainnet before reaching the exchange.
 Please, contact the exchange’s support team.

 ## My Metamask is not connecting with Polygon wallet.